Almoontasir/Task_Project/README.md

 Note:
 index.php file is in the public folder

-There is a crud_test.sql file uploaded to the repository this id the data base of this project
+There is a crud_test.sql file uploaded to the repository this is the data base of this project

 I also uploaded a video link in my assignment mail